 My blog about the process of bringing my first full-length production to the stage.

-“Banshee” will have its world premiere with the Reading Theater Project on May 1, 2026 and run two weekends at the WCR Center for the Arts in Reading, Pa.
+“Banshee” had its world premiere with the Reading Theater Project from May 1-10, 2026 and run two weekends at the WCR Center for the Arts in Reading, Pa.

 My reasoning had nothing to do with tormenting actors.
 Really. - Fact, fiction and drama: Letting the arts show the way to the truth